CRM strategy: Build one in 8 steps for sales & loyalty

 CRM marketing automation examples:

-• Instead of manually typing in data, you can set up your lead capture forms to automatically sync with your pipeline.
+• Instead of manually entering data, you can set up your lead-capture forms to automatically sync with your pipeline.

-• Set up email templates that are correctly formatted with your tone of voice and personalized with the correct contact information to save time and boost sales.
+• Set up email templates that are correctly formatted, reflect your tone of voice, and are personalized with the correct contact information to save time and boost sales.

 8. Track your CRM performance and engage stakeholders